netanelc305/PlEXcalaison/README.md

 ```

 3. Build the solution.
-4. Make sure a PlexClient.exe file was created in the Release dir.
+4. Make sure a PlexClient.exe was created and can be found on Rleases dir.
-5. Put the desired executeable file u want to execute as system in the malicious folder and name it plex.exe (for the poc i used cmd.exe)
+5. Put the desired executeable file you want to execute as system in the malicious folder and rename it to plex.exe (for the poc i used cmd.exe)
 6. Execute BiteAndSwap.exe